 🤔 Challenge: Limited Interaction

 The lack of interaction between teachers and students impacts learning in many ways.
 If a child is struggling with a particular concept or activity, a face-to-face interaction would help quickly identify and remedy the problem.
-An online instructor cannot see when students are confused and cannot provide help individually; this hinders progress in learning.
-Additionally, some children may feel reluctant to ask questions or admit they are struggling with a concept, because they will be embarrassed to ask questions in front of their peers.
+An online instructor cannot see when students are confused and cannot provide help individually, hindering learning progress.
+Additionally, some children may feel reluctant to ask questions or admit they are struggling with a concept because they will be embarrassed to ask questions in front of their peers.

 💡 Solution: Constructive Feedback

-Since online coursework is self-paced, it raises questions of how to give effective feedback quickly yet reasonably.
+Since online coursework is self-paced, it raises questions about how to give effective feedback quickly yet reasonably.
 By explaining the reasons behind the evaluation and suggesting ways to improve, you can encourage students to think about their current progress and what they can do to move forward positively.
 Effective feedback loops are crucial to helping impactful learning happen, no matter which platform you teach on.
-Without them, distance learning either goes nowhere or runs the risk of being a students’ least favourite class.
-To get your point across in an online course, sometimes you may need to use examples and stories or react to a student’s assignment.
+Without them, distance learning either goes nowhere or runs the risk of being a student’s least favourite class.
+You may need to use examples and stories or react to a student’s assignment to get your point across in an online course.

 🤔 Challenge: Lack of Collaboration